department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 If you already have a premium DS Logon account, you can sign in with your DS Logon information and we’ll connect your account to Vets.gov through ID.me.
 If you don’t have an account on Vets.gov, you can create one using ID.me.<br>
 [Learn more about signing in to Vets.gov](/faq/).

-<a class="usa-button-primary va-button-primary" href="/veteran-id-card/apply/">Apply for Your Veteran ID Card</a>

 <br>